fusioncharts/dev_centre_docs/map-guide/customizing-your-map.md

 Given below is the data used to build the map

-{% embed_data {"source": "map-guide-world-population-legend-with-icons-sname.js"} %}
+{% embed_data map-guide-world-population-legend-with-icons-sname.js %}

 ## Turning off entity tooltips

 In FusionCharts Suite XT, tooltips are on by default but can be turned off for entities.
 Tooltips have been removed for the chart below.

-{% embed_chart {"source": "map-guide-world-population-legend-with-icons-entitytooltip.js", "id": "7"} %}
+{% embed_chart map-guide-world-population-legend-with-icons-entitytooltip.js %}

 The attribute to configure tooltip display behaviour is as follows: